These are the countries notified by the Central Government as reciprocating territories under Section 44A of the Code of Civil Procedure, 1908.

 The judgment sustains a claim based on a breach of Indian law.
 Counter: ensure underlying contract obligation is not illegal under Indian law.
 Wagering contracts, FEMA-violating transactions are classic examples.

 Section 44A of the Code of Civil Procedure, 1908 provides a streamlined execution mechanism for decrees from "superior courts" of "reciprocating territories" — countries notified by the Central Government of India as having substantially reciprocal provisions for the execution of Indian decrees.
-The current list of reciprocating territories notified under Section 44A includes: United Kingdom (and its Crown Dependencies), Singapore, Malaysia, Hong Kong (Special Administrative Region), Bangladesh, Trinidad and Tobago, New Zealand, Cook Islands and Niue (territories associated with New Zealand), Papua New Guinea, Fiji, Aden (now part of Yemen), and certain parts of UAE (Fujairah and Ras Al Khaimah have been specifically notified under separate orders).
+The current list of reciprocating territories notified under Section 44A includes: United Kingdom (and its Crown Dependencies), Singapore, Malaysia, Hong Kong (Special Administrative Region), Bangladesh, Trinidad and Tobago, New Zealand, Cook Islands and Niue (territories associated with New Zealand), Papua New Guinea, Fiji, Aden (now part of Yemen), and the United Arab Emirates (notified on 17 January 2020 — its superior courts include the Federal Supreme Court, the Dubai Courts, the Abu Dhabi Judicial Department, the DIFC Courts, the ADGM Courts and the Ras Al Khaimah Judicial Department).
 Notably absent from the list: USA, Canada, Australia, all EU member states, China, Japan, Pakistan, Sri Lanka.
 For countries not on the list, Section 13 CPC applies — requiring a fresh civil suit.

 For a UK or Singapore judgment, the enforcement process under Section 44A CPC is as follows: (1) Obtain a certified copy of the foreign decree from the issuing court; (2) Obtain a certificate from the foreign court stating that the decree is a decree of a superior court, that it is for payment of money (not enforcement of a charge or tax obligation), and that the decree has not been fully satisfied; (3) File an execution petition before the Indian District Court or the High Court (depending on the value and nature of the decree) in the district where the debtor resides or has property; (4) The Indian court, on receipt of the certified documents, treats the foreign decree as if it were a decree of that Indian court and proceeds to execution; (5) The debtor may oppose execution only on the grounds available under Section 13 CPC — if none of those grounds applies, execution proceeds.
 The timeline for an uncontested Section 44A execution is typically 6–12 months.